seth-milojevic/OCRFlashcard/README.md

 ## Image

-slogan - Automatic flashcards from your favorite media
+Automatic flashcards from your favorite media

 ## Table of Contents